 If you have any of these symptoms of infection, call your doctor right away:

 - fever or chills

-- pain or difficulty urinating
+- pain while urinating

-- unusual bruising or bleeding
+- unusual tiredness or weakness

-- shingles or chickenpox
+- history of shingles or chickenpox

 - kidney or liver disease